September 24, 2018

 Possible Die Trial HK-854 Changes the Standards for Identification

 We are announcing the discovery of an original 1876 Dickeson Continental Currency Dollar Copy, HK-854, struck in white metal, but on an uncharacteristically thin, 2mm planchet.
 The Hibler-Kapen, So-Called Dollars book, and other references, have long stated that all original HK-854 medals were struck on planchets ranging from 3.0 to 3.4 mm in thickness.
-With our piece measuring just about 2.0 mm thick, this information is no longer accurate.
-We believe this to be a previously undocumented, 1876 Trial Strike from Dickeson’s coiner, and that other thin planchet pieces could exist.
+The early die state confirms our piece is an original, and measuring just about 2.0 mm thick, these previous assumptions are no longer accurate.
+We believe this to be a previously undocumented, 1876 Trial Strike from Dickeson’s coiner, and that other thin planchet pieces likely exist.

 Our first reaction, after hearing of this piece, was to assume it is not really a Dickeson original, but rather some sort of Thomas Elder creation from 1917, or even a Bowers Restrike of 1961-1962.
-However, both of these theories fall flat, upon seeing the medal.
-First, while Thomas Elder pieces are often thinner than Dickeson’s, Elder is not known to have used Dickeson Continental Currency reverse dies.
+However, both of these theories fall flat upon seeing the actual medal.
+First, while Thomas Elder various pieces are often thinner than Dickeson’s, Elder is not known to have used Dickeson Continental Currency reverse die.
 In fact, it is unclear whether or not Elder even owned the reverse die, as his various issues all use the obverse, paired with some other reverse.
-Furthermore, and more importantly, all issues attributed to Elder show an advanced die state.
-The dies were in bad shape by 1917; with a jagged die break near the C in CONTINENTAL; traces of die clashing around the sundial; a die scratch across the left side of the table; and heavily refinished, unnaturally glossy surfaces.
-None of these many die markers are seen on our medal.
-Elder’s dies also show considerably less definition on the wood grain of the table, and a broken upper-left table edge; yet ours shows amazing detail throughout, including a full table outline.
-Some of the early stages of the Elder issues show Cameo contrast; this was recreated during the refinishing of the dies, and the existence of the aforementioned diagnostics is a tell-tale sign a post-Dickeson restrike.
+Furthermore, and more importantly, all issues attributed to Elder show an advanced die state of the obverse.
+The dies were in bad shape by 1917; with a jagged die break near the C in CONTINENTAL; traces of die clashing around the sundial; a die scratch across the left side of the table; and heavily polished, unnaturally glossy surfaces.
+Elder’s pieces also show considerably less definition on the wood grain of the table, and a broken upper-left table edge.
+None of these many die markers are seen on our early die state medal.

 Post-Dickeson Uses of the Obverse Die